 \section{Basics on Quivers and their Hall algebras}

-From now on, we assume our base field $k=\mb{F}_q$ to be the finite field with $q$ elements.
+From now on, we assume our base field $K=\mb{F}_q$ to be the finite field with $q$ elements.
 Let $Q$ be a finite quiver with the set of vertices $Q_0$ and the set of arrows $Q_1$.
-We write $\innerprod{-,-}$ for the usual Euler form of $Q$.
+We write $\innerprod{-,-}_Q$ for the usual Euler form of $Q$:

 We also have the antisymmetric form $(-,-)$ associated to $Q$.
 The matrix of $(-,-)$ denoted by $B$ is given by